Recommendations for designing conversational user experiences

 Power Platform facilitation

-You can use agent templates as a starting point for building copilots.
-The templates are preconfigured with core conversational patterns, capabilities, and workflows that are designed to handle common tasks and scenarios.
+You can use templates as a starting point for building agents.
+Agent templates are preconfigured with core conversational patterns, capabilities, and workflows that are designed to handle common tasks and scenarios.
 They incorporate built-in intents, entities, and dialogue flows tailored for specific use cases, such as customer support, productivity tasks, or FAQs.
 You can customize the templates to meet the specific needs of your workload and users.

-Provide custom instructions in your copilot through prompt modification, to gain better control over how the AI engages with users and answers specific questions.
-By altering the underlying instructions that shape the copilot's comprehension and language generation, prompt modification enables developers to tailor the AI's behavior, responses, and emphasis.
-Because instructions can be customized to fit various use cases, sectors, or company requirements, prompt modification ensures that the copilot offers contextually appropriate and useful replies.
+Provide custom instructions in your agent through prompt modification, to gain better control over how the AI engages with users and answers specific questions.
+By altering the underlying instructions that shape the agent's comprehension and language generation, prompt modification enables developers to tailor the AI's behavior, responses, and emphasis.
+Because instructions can be customized to fit various use cases, sectors, or company requirements, prompt modification ensures that the agent offers contextually appropriate and useful replies.

 Additional information